 If you are seeking emergency shelter, the phone intake will include questions that help us assess the current level of danger you are experiencing in your marriage or relationship.
 The phone intake will include:

-If you are seeking community-based services (counseling, advocacy, assistance with an Order of Protection petition, domestic violence education classes, parenting classes), you will complete brief intake online or over the phone.
+If you are seeking community-based services (counseling, advocacy, assistance with an Order of Protection petition, domestic abuse education classes, parenting classes), you will complete brief intake online or over the phone.

 At the beginning of our online intake forms and phone intakes, we will let you know that, while our services are confidential, we do have some confidentiality limitations due to mandatory reporting requirements.
 If a caller discloses the abuse or neglect of a child or a vulnerable adult (an adult who is unable to care for themselves independently), we are required to make a report to the Department of Social Services.
 If a caller discloses that they have plans to harm themselves or someone else, we are required to make a report to emergency services or law enforcement.
 We will let you know that it is your choice what to share during your phone intake with Safe Harbor.

 Yes.
-At Safe Harbor, we understand that domestic violence isn’t just about physical abuse.
-Domestic violence includes a pattern of behaviors in which one person in an intimate partner relationship or marriage is exerting power and coercive control over their spouse or partner.
+At Safe Harbor, we understand that domestic abuse isn’t just about physical abuse.
+Domestic abuse includes a pattern of behaviors in which one person in an intimate partner relationship or marriage is exerting power and coercive control over their spouse or partner.
 Our services are available to anyone who is experiencing power and coercive control in their relationship or marriage.
-Learn more about domestic violence and types of abuse.
+Learn more about domestic abuse and types of abuse.

 Yes.
 Many people may not identify as a “victim” or “survivor” but still realize that something is not right in their marriage or relationship.
 If you are not sure whether Safe Harbor’s services are right for you, please know that you can contact us to find out.
 If you feel that it is possible that you are experiencing abuse in your relationship, it is likely that you are.
 If we determine that other community resources may be a better fit for your needs, we can also make appropriate referrals.

-Learn more about domestic violence and the different types of abuse.
+Learn more about domestic abuse and the different types of abuse.

 Yes.
 Statistics show that one in four women and one in nine men experience abuse from an intimate partner during their lifetime.
 We recognize that men also experience abuse from their spouses and partners.